 Countryside’s Agape Circle is available to provide refreshments for funerals and memorial services.
-The minister will contact Mary Watke, Funeral Coordinator, at the request of the family.
-Depending upon the nature of the services provided, the families are asked to make a donation to Agape Circle for refreshments provided.
-In the event food is catered from a local supermarket, the fees for the catered food will be passed on to the family for payment.
+The minister will contact the Funeral Coordinator at the request of the family.
+Depending upon the nature of the services provided, the families are asked to make a donation to Agape Circle for refreshments provided (suggested $100).
+In the event food is catered from a local caterer, the fees for the catered food will be passed on to the family for payment.

 Countryside Church and its staff will make every effort to work with families to provide the service which your family requests.
 For questions, please contact Mary Watke, Funeral Coordinator at 402-830-7135 or firstname.lastname@example.org.